raspberrypilearning/puzzle-room/en/step_4.md

 --- /task ---

-**Tip**: You can click and drag your **Monet** sprite around, to bring it closer to the handwheel, for instance.
+**Tip**: You can click and drag your **Monet** (or character) sprite around, to bring it closer to the handwheel, for instance.
 This will save you time, as you won't keep on having to use the controls.

 --- save ---